 Even though you’ve sorted through pages with very targeted broken links, don’t forget to do the 2nd step.
-Take your list of pages that are generating the dead links and plug them into a backlink checker like Open Site Explorer to find even more.
+Take your list of pages that are generating the dead links and plug them into a backlink checker like Ahrefs to find even more.

 3. Wikipedia Dead Citations

 Wikipedia is not only a good source & starting point of information – it’s also a great source of sources of information.
 If something is used as a source in Wikipedia, it is probably also linked to by other websites.

 The fun part for broken link building is that Wikipedia tells you what links are dead.
 I touched on this when I talked about how to use Wikipedia for SEO & Content Marketing, but it’s really quite incredible.
 You can easily find them in 3 ways: